yusufaine/tp/docs/UserGuide.md

 ### Load recipe
 Load existing recipes from the text file on your computer.
 Modifications to this file would be displayed accordingly as long as the format is followed. <br>
-Usage: (Automatically loads the recipes upon launching the application).
+Usage: Automatically loads the recipes upon launching the application.

 <div markdown="block" class="alert alert-info">